yeo/hanami-blog/content/posts/the-sad-state-of-domaint-tlds.md

 ---
-title: "The Sad State of Domaint Tlds"
+title: "The Sad State of Domaint TLDs"
 date: 2021-02-12T16:00:34-08:00
-draft: false
+draft: true

 author: Vinh
 ---

 # Launch

 I recently launch an email forwarding service.
 Naming is hard.
-My life has been affected by Japanese culture and I like flower a lot.
-I like watchin flowers flews in the air and think that email forwarding has a similar illussion.
-So I name the service Hanami.
-Which is an act of watching the flower.
+I usually get the naming inspiration from Japanese culture.
+Hanami is an email forwarding service, its primary job is to fan out emails to destination, this forms an illusion of flower flying in the wind for me and I decided to use a funny name call Hanami, which is the Japanese traditional custom of enjoying the transient beauty of flowers

-But both of hanami.com or hanami.co   hanami.io are unvailable.
+However, all of popular domains such as hanami.com, hanami.co and hanami.io are unvailable.
 I ended up with hanami.run.

-Once running this service and getting a few customers and email started to flower in.
-Currently we have more than 20 customers using the services.
+Once running this service and getting a few customers and emails started to flow in.
+I quickly learn a pattern: Spam

-# Spam on tlds
+# Spam: Build and they will come

 One particular thing is the email: almost all spam email come from non .com TLD.
 Especial .cam, work, .tech, .xyz and myself .run.